mniederschmidt/budget-tracker/README.md

 * HTML/CSS/JavaScript front-end to establish budget categories and add expenses
 * Mobile app written in Swift to add expenses and capture photos of receipts
 * Database - possibly MySQL

-## What I'll Have to Learn

-* JavaScript
-* Front-End Frameworks
-* How to Deploy an Application
-* Authentication